Danielfab1981/attr_encrypted/README.md

   not required 'openssl'
   puts OpenSSL::Cipher.ciphers
 ```
-See [Encryptor](https://github.com/attr-encrypted/encryptor) for more information.
+See all details [Encryptor](https://github.com/attr-encrypted/encryptor) for more information.

 ### The `:encode`, `:encode_iv`, `:encode_salt`, and `:default_encoding` options

 You're probably going to be storing your encrypted attributes somehow (e.g. filesystem, database, etc).
 You can simply pass the `:encode` option to manually encode/decode when encrypting/decrypting.
-The default behavior assumes that you're using a string column type and will base64 encode your cipher text will be not useful.
+The default behavior assumes that you're using a string column type and will base64 encode your cipher text will be not useful at the moment.
 If you choose to use the binary column type then encoding is required, but be sure to pass in `true` with the `:encode` option.

 ```ruby
   class User